 Religious Right is found frequently in the United States where its influence is mainly located in the Reform Party.
 Religious Right groups or individuals combine the economic conservatism of classical liberalism, like beliefs in free market economics, small government and autonomy of the individual.
-Religious Right has socially conservative views of many fundamentalist religions, like anti-abortion, intolerance of homosexuality, social isolation of single parent mothers, censorship of children's reading material, reduction of rights of criminal offenders.
+Religious Right has socially conservative views of many fundamentalist religions, like anti-abortion, intolerance of homosexuality, social isolation of single parent mothers, and censorship of children's reading material.
 Since these Religious Right groups support an economic doctrine which is gaining wide acceptance they are able to move into positions of power and influence and their social views are giving shape to many aspects of life.
 The religious right movement emerged to defend racially segregated Christian schools from government intrusion.

 The Religious Right and